-The Servicing Agreement requires the Servicer to, on behalf of the Issuer (i) manage, service, administer and make collections in respect of the 2022 Restructuring Property with reasonable care in material compliance with applicable law, including all regulations applicable to the Authority, using the same degree of care and diligence that the Servicer exercises with respect to billing and collection activities that the Servicer conducts for itself and others, (ii) follow customary standards, policies and procedures in performing its duties as Servicer that are customary in the electric distribution industry, (iii) use all reasonable efforts, consistent with its customary servicing procedures, to enforce and maintain the Issuer's and the Trustee's rights in respect of the 2022 Restructuring Property, (iv) calculate 2022 Restructuring Charges in compliance with the Securitization Law and Financing Order No. 6, and (v) invoice Customers in accordance with the procedures set forth in the Servicing Agreement.
-The Servicer shall follow such customary and usual practices and procedures as it shall deem necessary or advisable in its servicing of the 2022 Restructuring Property, which, in the Servicer's judgment, may include the taking of legal action pursuant to the Servicing Agreement or otherwise.
-The Servicer will not change such customary and usual practices and procedures in any manner that would materially and adversely affect the Issuer's or the Trustee's interest in the 2022 Restructuring Property unless the Servicer provides the Rating Agencies with prior written notice.
+The Servicing Agreement requires the Servicer to, on behalf of the Issuer (i) manage, service, administer and make collections in respect of the 2023 Restructuring Property with reasonable care in material compliance with applicable law, including all regulations applicable to the Authority, using the same degree of care and diligence that the Servicer exercises with respect to billing and collection activities that the Servicer conducts for itself and others, (ii) follow customary standards, policies and procedures in performing its duties as Servicer that are customary in the electric distribution industry, (iii) use all reasonable efforts, consistent with its customary servicing procedures, to enforce and maintain the Issuer's and the Trustee's rights in respect of the 2023 Restructuring Property, (iv) calculate 2023 Restructuring Charges in compliance with the Securitization Law and Financing Order No. 7, and (v) invoice Customers in accordance with the procedures as it shall deem necessary or advisable in its servicing of the 2023 Restructuring Property, which, in the Servicer's judgment, may include the taking of legal action pursuant to the Servicing Agreement or otherwise.
+The Servicer will not change such customary and usual practices and procedures with effect the Issuer's or the Trustee's interest in the 2023 Restructuring Property unless the Servicer provides the Rating Agencies with prior written notice.

-The Servicer is responsible for instituting and maintaining any action or proceeding necessary to compel performance by the Authority or the State of New York of any of their obligations or duties under the Securitization Law or Financing Order No. 6 with respect to the 2022 Restructuring Property, and the Servicer agrees to take such legal or administrative actions, including defending against or instituting and pursuing legal actions and appearing or testifying at hearings or similar proceedings, as may be reasonably necessary to block or overturn any attempts to cause a repeal of, modification of or supplement to the Securitization Law or Financing Order No. 6, as the case may be, or the rights of holders of 2022 Restructuring Property that would be adverse to Holders.
-The Servicing Agreement also designates the Servicer as the servicing agent and custodian for the Issuer with respect to the 2022 Restructuring Property Documentation.
+The Servicer is responsible for instituting and maintaining any action or proceeding necessary to compel performance by the Authority or the State of New York of any of their obligations or duties under the Securitization Law or Financing Order No. 7 with respect to the 2023 Restructuring Property, and the Servicer agrees to take such legal or administrative actions, including defending against or instituting and pursuing legal actions and appearing or testifying at hearings or similar proceedings, as may be reasonably necessary to block or overturn any attempts to cause a repeal of, modification of or supplement to the Securitization Law or Financing Order No. 7, as the case may be, or the rights of holders of 2023 Restructuring Property that would be adverse to Holders.
+The Servicing Agreement also designates the Servicer as the servicing agent and custodian for the Issuer with respect to the 2023 Restructuring Property Documentation.